 Unlike the parking area in Breezewood, this side of the abandoned turnpike is in a very rural area of Fulton County.
 Despite this end being located in the town of Waterfall, Pennsylvania, there don’t appear to be any nearby waterfalls.

 The road here is a bit more overgrown, a bit more dilapidated, and there is a bit more trash.
 However, the walk along the abandoned turnpike is quite pleasant, even if it is uphill most of the way to the tunnel.

 Along the way to Sideling Hill Tunnel, you’ll pass a long concrete area that used to be home to the Cove Valley Travel Plaza until the turnpike’s abandonment.
 While it’s interesting to see the open expanse, there’s nothing remaining of the plaza except a few manhole covers.

-The western end of Sideling Hill Tunnel is located just downhill from the current Pennsylvania Turnpike, with the tunnel running directly under the road.
+The eastern end of Sideling Hill Tunnel is located just downhill from the current Pennsylvania Turnpike, with the tunnel running directly under the road.
 Like Rays Hill Tunnel, it was originally built in 1881 for trains, opened to vehicular traffic in 1940, and was bypassed in 1968.

 This tunnel’s more off-the-beaten-path setting means there isn’t as much graffiti here, and it was still possible to enter the ground level rooms on the tunnel’s western end, though entering any of the buildings is not recommended as they are very unsafe from what I’ve been told.

 At 6,800-feet long, Sideling Hill Tunnel is significantly longer than Rays Hill Tunnel.
 From inside the tunnel, it is nearly impossible to make out any light at the other end.